10,000 Days – Post-apocalyptic snorefest.

 Contracted – A girl starts becoming a zombie after she has sex with a man who himself has sex with a radioactive corpse.

-Cooties – Enjoyable zombie romp set in a school staring Elijah Wood and Rainn Wilson
+Cooties – Mostly enjoyable zombie romp set in a school staring Elijah Wood (Lord of the Rings and Eternal Sunshine of the Spotless Mind) and Rainn Wilson (TV’s The Office and The Meg).

 Creep – A man invites a videographer in his home to record the final few months of his life, but everything isn’t as it seems.